Effect-TS/effect/packages/vitest/README.md

   })
 )

-// Correct usage: Using 'it.scoped' to properly manage the scope it.scoped("run with scope", () =>
+// Correct usage: Using 'it.scoped' to manage the scope correctly it.scoped("run with scope", () =>
   Effect.gen(function* () {
     yield* resource